oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 #.
 This step applies only to the content nodes with more than one content variant.

-   When your landing page is not selected as a default variant for the content node, there is a *Restrictions* section beneath the selected landing page.
-In this section, you can define the condition when the landing page overrides the default content variant.
+   When your landing page is not selected as a default variant for the content node, you can define the condition when the landing page overrides the default content variant in the *Restrictions* section beneath the selected landing page.
 See :ref:`Configure Content Visibility <user-guide--marketing--web-catalog--content--visibility>` section for more information.

 #.
 Click **Save** when you are done filling in the web catalog content node or keep adding the content variants.